 – Wikipedia, the free encyclopedia.

 – Treben M., 2000.
-The Health of the Lord’s Pharmacy, Tips and Experiences with Medicinal Herbs, Ennsthaler Publisher
+Health from the Lord’s Pharmacy, Advice and experiences with medicinal herbs, Ennsthaler Editore

-– Conti F., Abbate G., Alessandrini A., Blasi C. (eds.), 2005.
+– Conti F., Abbate G., Alessandrini A., Blasi C. (edited by), 2005.
 An annotated checklist of the Italian vascular flora, Palombi Editore.

-Attention: Pharmaceutical applications and surgical uses are indicated for information purposes only; they do not represent any prescription of a medical type; Therefore, no responsibility for their use for any curative, aesthetic or food use is considered.
+Warning: Pharmaceutical applications and alimurgical uses are indicated for informational purposes only, they do not represent in any way a medical prescription; therefore no responsibility is taken for their use for curative, aesthetic or food purposes.